yonghwanlee0/openmeteo-weather-data/README.md

 $ docker run -p 5000:5000 weather-app

 You should be able to access your Flask application by visiting http://localhost:5000 in your web browser.

+View a summary of image vulnerabilities and recommendations → docker scout quickview